Swapnil-Rakshe/Step-Counter/README.md

 * `src` contains source code.

 ## Methodology and Dataset
 The step counter algorithm used in this project is based on the Windowed Peak Detection method.
-The dataset utilized in the study comprises measurements obtained from 18 left-side sensors and 18 right-side sensors, including readings from 3 accelerometers and 3 gyrometers in 3 directions.
+The dataset utilized in the study comprises measurements obtained from 18 left-side sensors and 18 right-side sensors, including readings from an accelerometer and gyrometers in 3 directions.
 Additionally, the dataset includes a timestamp value and a constant.

 ## Getting started